Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Experiments

-We also demonstrate the efficiency of the proposed BroadCF algorithm from the perspective of storage requirements.
-Following~\cite{BPAMTKDE}, Table~\ref{tab:storage costs} reports the number of trainable parameters to be stored during the training procedure of each algorithm on each dataset.
+We also demonstrate the efficiency of BroadCF from the perspective of storage requirements.
+Following~\cite{DBLP:journals/tkde/WangXHZHL22}, Table~\ref{tab:storage costs} reports the number of trainable parameters to be stored during the training procedure of each algorithm on each dataset.
 From the table, we can see that, the proposed BroadCF algorithm is several-magnitude more efficient than all the baselines.
-This is mainly due to that the only trainable parameters to be stored in BroadCF are the weight matrix $\mathbf{W}\in\mathbb{R}^{(nd_z+md_h)\times d_y}$, which is independent of the input data size and dimension.
+This is mainly due to that the only trainable parameters to be stored in BroadCF are the weight vector $\mathbf{w}\in\mathbb{R}^{(nd_z+md_h)\times 1}$, which is independent of the input data size and dimension.
 On the contrary, all the baselines need to store much more trainable parameters, especially for the DNNs-based models.
 This result also confirms the fact that BroadCF requires several-magnitude less training parameters, even less than the linear model namely PMF.
-Despite the relatively small number of trainable parameters, BroadCF can still well capture the nonlinear relationship between users and items and therefore generates much better results as shown in the prediction performance comparison.
+Despite the relatively small number of trainable parameters, BroadCF can still well capture the nonlinear relationships in the user-item pairs and therefore generates much better results as shown in the comparison of prediction.
 This is mainly due to the advantage achieved by mapping the original features into the mapped features and then into the enhanced features via random matrices plus nonlinear activation functions, which can be regarded as learning nonlinear representations from different views.
 Overall, the above comparison results on running cost have confirmed the efficiency of the proposed BroadCF algorithm from the perspective of trainable parameter storage requirement.